psybili/coding-challenge/README.md

 ```

 ## Deliverables:
-Zipped archive with the implementation and the documentation on how to call the API (Swagger/Postman collection/text description).
+Link to the git repository with the implementation and the documentation on how to call the API (Swagger/Postman collection/text description).
 Please add any details about your ideas and considerations to this README and add it to the repository.